YankeeZuluDev/ForestFeller/README.md

 ## Best сode practices in this project

-### Object pooling
-This game uses object pooling to efficiently manage and reuse gameobjects within the game.
-Object pooling minimizes the overhead of creating and destroying bullet objects dynamically, resulting in improved performance and reduced memory allocation.
-[Code]()
+### Composition over inheritance
+This project implements the Composition Over Inheritance principle to create the system that relies on horizontal relations between different game parts.
+Rather than relying on inheritance from a base or parent class, the project is using composition to achieve polymorphic behavior and code reuse.
+In this project, composition is achieved by extensive use of interfaces and carefully structured entity systems.
+Entities are created by composing various little reusable components, enabling flexible and modular design.
+For instance, the Factory entity comprises the [ResourceReceiver](), [Factory](), [Storage](), and [ResourceProvider]() components.
+Similarly, the Player entity is composed of the [InteractableDetector](), [ResourceReceiver](), [ResourceStack](), [Storage](), and [ResourceProvider]() components.
+By adding or replacing these reusable components, we can achieve diverse and customizable behavior.

 ### DIP
-This project fully [implements]() Dependency Inversion Principle.
+This project [implements]() Dependency Inversion Principle.
 Thanks to thanks to the extensive use of interfaces, high level modules do not depend upon low level modules.
 Both depend upon abstractions.

 ### ISP
-This project fully [implements]() Interface Segregation Principle.
+This project [implements]() Interface Segregation Principle.
 All interfaces are small and specific, keeping the code decoupled and thus easier to change and refactor.

+### Object pooling
+This game uses object pooling to efficiently manage and reuse gameobjects within the game.
+Object pooling minimizes the overhead of creating and destroying bullet objects dynamically, resulting in improved performance and reduced memory allocation.
+[Code]()

 ### Split responsibilities
 Class responsibilities in this project are well defined and separated.
 Each class is responsible for only one thing.
 [Code]()